Got it! So we can prepare for the call, please provide a little more information.

 What is Data Unification?

-The Data Unification Challenge
+The Challenges with Data Unification

 • Ingesting data, typically from operational data systems in the enterprise.

-• Performing data cleaning, e.g., -99 is often a code for “null,” and/or some data sources might have obsolete addresses for customers.
+• Performing data cleaning, e.g., -99 is often a code for “null” and/or some data sources might have obsolete addresses for customers.

 • Performing transformations, e.g., euros to dollars or airport code to city_name.